Learning HCX-Part 9: Testing HCX Bulk Migration

 4: HCX Site Pairing

-Basically we are defining a pool of IP’s which interconnect appliances will use when we start deploying them.
-High level steps of fleet config are summarized as below.
+Basically, we are defining a pool of IPs that interconnect appliances will use when we start deploying them.
+The high-level steps of fleet configuration are summarized below.

-Login to hcx cloud using the public url (https://hcx-cloud-public-fqdn) and navigate to Administration > Deployment Containers.
+Login to HCX Cloud using the public URL and navigate to Administration > Deployment Containers.

-Deployment containers dictates where your fleet appliances will be sitting post deployment.
-Click on Add button to specify a new container.
+Deployment containers dictate where your fleet appliances will be sitting post-deployment.
+Click on the Add button to specify a new container.

 hcxc-1